-When it comes to video recording software that is easy to use, offers great features, and is free of charge, Loom is hard to beat.
-It’s intuitive software and video recording, editing, and sharing capabilities are fantastic even with a basic account.
+When it comes to video-recording software that is easy to use, offers great features, and is free of charge, Loom is hard to beat.
+Its intuitive software, as well as its video-recording, editing, and sharing capabilities, are fantastic even with a basic account.
 The added features of a paid Pro account are not inconsiderable, either.
 However, even the best programs occasionally suffer from hiccups and errors that can frustrate you, delay you, and interfere with your recording process.

-When you are having difficulties with the Loom Desktop Client, one of the easiest things to do is restart the program to get rid of errors.
+When you are having difficulties with the Loom Desktop Client, one of the easiest things to do is restart the program to eliminate errors.
 If that does not prove to be a sufficient fix, you can also try restarting your computer.
-Doing so can resolve a number of issues with the software without further efforts on your part.
+Doing so can resolve several issues with the software without further efforts on your part.

-Should you still experience problems with the Loom Desktop Client, the next step is to see if the application is in need of an update.
-To do so, open the Loom app, click on the Ellipses in the Client’s upper right corner, and select Check for Updates.
+Should you still experience problems with the Loom Desktop Client, the next step is to see if the application requires an update.
+To do so, open the Loom app, click on the Ellipses in the Client’s upper-right corner, and select Check For Updates.
 If there is a new version of the app available, it will automatically download and prompt you to restart the Loom Desktop Client for the update to take effect.

 If you still find yourself experiencing errors with the Loom Desktop Client, you may have to uninstall the program and reinstall the most current version from the Loom website.
-You can manually uninstall it via your system settings — here’s how to do it on Windows and on MacOS.
-Once the application has been uninstalled, restart your computer and download the latest version of the Loom Desktop Client.
+You can manually uninstall it via your system settings — here’s how to do it on Windows and MacOS.
+Once the application has been uninstalled, restart your computer and download the Loom Desktop Client’s latest version.

-As with the Loom Desktop Client, errors with the Loom Google Chrome Extension can often be resolved by restarting your browser and your computer.
-However, should this not be enough to fix the issues, you can also try performing a reset of the Chrome Extension itself.
-To remove the extension from Google Chrome, simply right click on the Red Pinwheel Loom Logo and select Remove to delete it from your browser.
-Once the extension has been removed, you should restart your browser and download the latest version of the Loom Google Chrome Extension.
+As with the Loom Desktop Client, errors with the Loom Google Chrome extension can often be resolved by restarting your browser and your computer.
+However, should this not be enough to fix the issues, you can also try performing a reset of the Chrome extension itself.
+To remove the extension from Google Chrome, right-click on the Red Pinwheel Loom Logo and select Remove to delete it from your browser.
+Once the extension has been removed, you should restart your browser and download the latest Loom Google Chrome extension version.

-If you are experiencing problems with Loom failing to record audio or video correctly, the first thing to do is check whether the issue lies with Loom or your computer itself.
+If you are experiencing Loom problems failing to record audio or video correctly, the first thing to do is check whether the issue lies with Loom or your computer itself.
 One of the easiest ways to do so is to run diagnostics on your computer to determine whether there are any issues with your integral devices.
 You can also check your camera or microphone settings to see if anything has been accidentally turned off.
-A free video and audio testing website can help you ensure there are no issues with the capabilities of your computer.
+A free video- and audio-testing website can help you ensure there are no issues with your computer’s capabilities.

 For more detailed help on fixing audio issues in Windows 10, check out our guide.

 If you’re running Loom on a Mac, try opening your computer’s System Preferences and find the option for Security & Privacy.
-Once you locate the options for Camera, Microphone, and Screen Recording, you can make sure Loom is on the list of applications that are allowed access.
+Once you locate the Camera, Microphone, and Screen Recording options, you can make sure Loom is on the list of allowed access applications.
 If this fails to resolve the issue, you should reset your computer and reinstall the Loom app.

-If the issues are still ongoing, you should contact the Loom Support team for help resolving the problem.
+If the issues are still ongoing, you should contact the Loom Support team to resolve the problem.